redowansakib/ml-algo_from_scratch/README.md

 # Machine Learning Algorithms from Scrath <br>
-I will be building machine learning algorithms from scrath so that I can undersatend the inner workings of each ML algorithm and maths behind it.
+I will be building machine learning algorithms from scratch so that I can undersatend the inner workings of each ML algorithm and maths behind it.